aarushi-taori/SPPU_2019_SE_Comp_Fundamentals_of_Data_Structures_Practicals/README.md

 <br>d)	To display index of first appearance of the substring
 <br>e)	To count the occurrences of each word in a given string

-Practical 9 : Write a Python program to compute following computation on matrix:
+Practical 9 : MATRIX OPERATIONS : Write a Python program to compute following computation on matrix:
 <br>a) Addition of two matrices
 <br>b) Subtraction of two matrices
 <br>c) Multiplication of two matrices